-Operations Capital S Studies Recommendation Short Term (2 - 3 years) Kiddyl Kiddyland Park PO 29 Following the concept developed for Kiddyland Park, implement the construction of key amenities including a container market, activity hub (splash pad, playgrounds, skatepark), expanded parking, and enhanced pedestrian access, to create a cohesive and functional community park. \$1,483,250 Neighb oourhood Parks Mohn's s Park PO 30 Explore the opportunity to expand the existing baseball diamond (see section 4.5.3). \$20,000 Fish Ha atchery PO 35 Implement safety measures as the entrance of Fish Hatchery park, such as a crosswalk. \$5,000 Pine Ri idge Park PO 36 Install clear and visible signage from the main street to guide residents and visitors to Pine Ridge Park, reducing confusion with nearby locations like Pine Ridge Campground. \$5,000 PO 37 Develop a pathway system within the Park to connect the playground, basketball court, and ice rink, improving accessibility and creating a more cohesive park experience. \$50,000 PO 38 Consider redesigning the Park's fencing and entrances to make the space feel more open and welcoming. \$5,000 Neighb Neighbourhood Parks Black E Bay Boat and Canoe Launch PO 45 Conduct a thorough study to develop and improve parking and boat launch facilities, particularly in anticipation of increased use by residents and visitors.
-Ensure these facilities support both existing and planned events, such as the dragon boat race and triathlon. \$25,000 PO 46 Proceed with the plan to create a canoe launch on the identified outcrop, and develop a concept plan to expand and upgrade the parking. \$250,000 PO 47 Include community input in the study and concept development for the newly acquired subdivision land, ensuring that the plans meet the needs of local residents and visitors while preserving public access and preventing further encroachment.
-2 Total Parks and Open Space Recommendations Cos ts \$2,118,250 6.0 Se ervice Delivery Munici pal Role, Organization and Staffing SD 8 Over the course of the Master Plan, ensure staffing levels remain sufficient to ensure continuing effective operations and maintenance.
-Ongoing Collab orations and Agreements SD 13 Develop a regional role in service provision by seeking collaborations with surrounding municipalities in various forms including purchase of service agreements, one-time capital contributions, etc., that would best suit major facility development.
+Operations Capital Studies Recommendation Short Term (2 - 3 years) Kiddyl land Park PO 29 Following the concept developed for Kiddyland Park, implement the construction of key amenities including a container market, activity hub (splash pad, playgrounds, skatepark), expanded parking, and enhanced pedestrian access, to create a cohesive and functional community park. \$1,483,250 Neighb bourhood Parks Mohn's 's Park PO 30 Explore the opportunity to expand the existing baseball diamond (see section 4.5.3). \$20,000 Fish Ha atchery PO 35 Implement safety measures as the entrance of Fish Hatchery park, such as a crosswalk.
+Pine Ri idge Park PO 36 Install clear and visible signage from the main street to guide residents and visitors to Pine Ridge Park, reducing confusion with nearby locations like Pine Ridge Campground. \$5,000 PO 37 Develop a pathway system within the Park to connect the playground, basketball court, and ice rink, improving accessibility and creating a more cohesive park experience. \$50,000 PO 38 Upgrade the rink boards as required to support use of the rink, and work with a volunteer group to continue its operation. \$5,000 Neighb Neighbourhood Parks Black E Black Bay Boat and Canoe Launch PO 45 Conduct a thorough study to develop and improve parking and boat launch facilities, particularly in anticipation of increased use by residents and visitors.
+Ensure these facilities support both existing and planned events, such as the dragon boat race and triathlon. \$25,000 PO 46 Proceed with the plan to create a canoe launch on the identified outcrop, and develop a concept plan to expand and upgrade the parking. \$250,000 PO 47 Include community input in the study and concept development for the newly acquired subdivision land, ensuring that the plans meet the needs of local residents and visitors wl preserving public access and preventing further encroachment. nile Total Parks and Open Space Recommendations C osts \$2,118,250 6.0 Se ervice Delivery Munici ipal Role, Organization and Staffing SD 7 Over the course of the Master Plan, ensure staffing levels remain sufficient to ensure continuing effective operations and maintenance.
+Ongoing Collab orations and Agreements SD 12 Develop a regional role in service provision by seeking collaborations with surrounding municipalities in various forms including purchase of service agreements, one-time capit contributions, etc., that would best suit major facility development. al